 1. The Longest Christmas Season in the World

-In the Philippines, Christmas doesn’t just start after Thanksgiving or December 1st like in many Western countries.
+In the Philippines, Christmas doesn’t just start after Thanksgiving or December 1st, like in many Western countries.
 Instead, the holiday season kicks off as soon as the -ber months arrive (September, October, November, December).
 Filipinos start playing Christmas music in September, decorating their homes, and preparing for the upcoming holiday.
 The festive atmosphere continues until Epiphany, the celebration of the Three Kings, on January 6, marking a four-month-long Christmas season.

-Foreigners are often surprised to discover how Christmas season is a big thing in the Philippines.
+Foreigners are often surprised to discover how the Christmas season is a big thing in the Philippines.
 Know how one American views this unique holiday culture:

 This extended celebration is often referred to as the longest Christmas season in the world.
 Cities and towns are illuminated with bright lights, and Christmas-themed parades and events are common sights during these months.
 The anticipation of Christmas starts early, making it a time of great excitement and joy across the country.